 It’s essential to stay hydrated so you can perform better and push through your workout.
 Here it is broken down to make sure you’re getting the fluids that your body needs.
 Pre-hydration begins with three cups of fluid in the hours leading up to your workout to assure normal levels with the goal to prevent dehydration from happening in the first place.

-Rehydration after your workout is important to enhance the recovery process.
-In the hours after exercise, try to rehydrate with another two cups of fluid for every pound of weight lost durig your workout.
+Re-hydration after your workout is important to enhance the recovery process.
+In the hours after exercise, try to re-hydrate with another two cups of fluid for every pound of weight lost during your workout.

-Try to consume a balanced intake of fluids, carbohydrate, and protein within 30 minutes of your workout routine to maximize hydration, muscle repair and rebuilding, and muscle and energy refueling.
-The right balance of carbohydrate and protein can enhance the anabolic recovery process when consumed immediately after exercise and again an hour or two later.
-I recommend Physique, a pure energy shake with the right ratio of carbohydrates and protein.
+Try to consume a balanced intake of fluids and protein within 30 minutes of your workout routine to maximize hydration, muscle repair and rebuilding, and muscle and energy refueling.

-• Vitamins and Minerals: Since you can’t consume all the nutrients your body needs through the foods you’re eating, vitamins and minerals are essential for converting the food you eat into energy your muscles can use.
+• Vitamins and Minerals: Since you can’t consume all the nutrients your body needs through the foods you’re eating, I recommend these Essential Vitamins & Minerals.

 Stay fit this summer with timing the consumption of food with proper sports nutrition and hydration before, throughout your exercise session, and after your workouts to significantly improve hydration, energy, and recovery.